x1n13y84issmd42/creep/README.md

 # Boss

-A tool execute arbitrary commands in parallel a set of directories under it's management.
-Attempts to simplify control over sets of microservice projects.
+A tool execute arbitrary commands in parallel in a set of directories under it's management, essentially demultiplexing them.
+Attempts to simplify control over sets of microservice architectures and other complex projects.

 Use it to manage maultiple repositories with fewer commands and automate other tasks over bulks of files.